enoch26/denchikzika/README.md

 I am currently working on this project "Spatio-temporal dynamics of arboviral diseases in Brazil in a changing climate".

-This Javascript creates a NDVI cloud-free image on Google Earth Engine.
+This Javascript creates a NDVI cloud-free image of Sao Paulo in 2019 on Google Earth Engine.
 ```
 // brazil municaipality shapefile
 var brazil = ee.FeatureCollection('users/enochsuen26/brazil2010r');